dddrrreee/cs140e-20win/docs/README.md

 The main documents:

-   0. Cheat sheet of the r/pi A+ GPIO pins: `gpio.png`.
+   0. Cheat sheet of the r/pi A+ GPIO pins [gpio.png](https://github.com/dddrrreee/cs140e-20win/blob/master/docs/gpio.png).

    1. The r/pi uses the Broadcom BCM2835 chip to control  the various pins sticking up on its right side.
 The function of these